 As you can see Varnish Enterprise achieved a superior page score that in turn will help boost your Google Page Ranking while also providing a better overall user experience.

 Want to see these best practices implemented live?
-Join our webinar, where we’ll demonstrate how to use Varnish Enterprise to improve your SEO and increase your rankings during Google’s upcoming performance update.
+Watch our webinar, where we’ll demonstrate how to use Varnish Enterprise to improve your SEO and increase your rankings during Google’s upcoming performance update.